 Typically testamentary trusts are created for minor children or others (such as a relative with some kinds of disabilities) who may inherit a large amount of money if you (the testator) were to pass away.
 The general thinking is that you may not want a minor child, or even a young adult, to have uninhibited access to their inheritance until a certain age (and presumed level of maturity) is reached.
 (I can imagine what I would have done with an inheritance at, say, age 18 and it surely wouldn’t have been the smartest use of money!)
 The testamentary trust then terminates at whatever age you choose, at which point your beneficiaries receive their inheritances outright and can use the funds in any way they choose.

-The testator can choose distribution to be distributed in percentages such as 25% at age 18, 25% at age 22, and the remaining 50% at age 25.
+The testator can choose the distribution to be distributed in percentages such as 25% at age 18, 25% at age 22, and the remaining 50% at age 25.
 Or, the trust funds may be distributed in full at a single age.
 (All at age 25 is the default if the testator doesn’t choose otherwise.)
 Distributions can also be made immediately upon your passing if all beneficiaries are legal adults (age 18 or older).
 The testamentary trust could also be set-up for disbursements around milestones, such as a percentage or full disbursement when the beneficiary graduates from an accredited two- or four-year college institution.

-With a testamentary trust you also need to designate a trustee.
-The trustee is responsible for managing the trust property according to the rules outlined in the trust document, and must do so in the best interests of the beneficiary (for example, a minor child).
-Generally I advise the appointed guardian also be the trustee of a child’s testamentary trust.
+With a testamentary trust, you also need to designate a trustee.
+The trustee is responsible for managing the trust property according to the rules outlined in the trust document and must do so in the best interests of the beneficiary (for example, a minor child).
+Generally, I advise the appointed guardian also be the trustee of a child’s testamentary trust.

 Testamentary Trust Options

-In my Estate Plan Questionnaire I offer clients three main options for testamentary trust organization.
+In my Estate Plan Questionnaire, I offer clients three main options for testamentary trust organization.
 (Note that there can be more than one testamentary trust created in one will.)